 Seasonal flow of the Peconic River also impacts the ability to collect samples and characterize water quality (e.g., during extended drought, flows may be absent for one or more quarterly sampling periods and may result in lack of sampling in any given year).
 Awareness of river flow conditions enables the Sampling Team to maximize the collection of samples when possible.
-Sample collection devices are monitored several times weekly to ensure they are operating properly and are collecting samples.
+Sample collection devices are checked prior to use to ensure they are operating properly.
 Upon sample collection, the sample is inspected to determine if the volume is appropriate for the period of sample collection and that the sample looks representative (e.g., color, settleable solids, etc.).